elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

 ---

-### What are the two syntaxes to create an empty array in JavaScript?
+### What are the two syntaxes used to create an empty array in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The array global object and an array literal using square brackets are used to create an empty array.</div><br />
+  <div><strong>Interview Response:</strong> The array global object and an array literal with square brackets are used to create an empty array.</div><br />
   <div><strong>Technical Response:</strong> You can use two syntaxes to create an array, including the Array() global object and an array literal using square brackets.
 The common practice is to use the square bracket representation.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />